Article of the Year 2022

 Comparison of Outcomes among Chronic Kidney Disease V Patients with COVID-19 at the National Kidney and Transplant Institute: A Retrospective Cohort StudyRead the full article

-International Journal of Nephrology publishes original research articles, review articles, and clinical studies on the prevention, diagnosis, and management of kidney diseases and associated disorders.
+International Journal of Nephrology publishes original research articles and review articles on the prevention, diagnosis, and management of kidney diseases and associated disorders.

 Latest ArticlesMore articles

 The Impact of Hot Ambient Temperature and Prolonged Fasting Duration during Ramadan on Patients with Chronic Kidney Disease: A Literature Review

 The Islamic (lunar) calendar has 11 fewer days each year than the Gregorian (solar) calendar.
 Consequently, ambient temperatures during the month of Ramadan and the duration of the presunrise-to-sunset fast will change each year.
 At some point, individuals observing Ramadan will experience prolonged periods of fasting during the hot summer months.
 In this manuscript, findings published in the English-language medical literature that address the impact of prolonged fasting during the warmer summer months on patients with chronic kidney disease, including dialysis and transplantation patients, are reviewed.
 This is of particular concern given the accelerated pace of global warming.
 The limitations of the evidence that is currently available are also discussed, and an approach that might be used to standardize future evaluations of the impact of fasting on kidney health is suggested.

 Correlation of the Dietary Protein Intake between Those Estimated from a Short Protein Food-Recall Questionnaire and from 24-Hour Urinary Urea-Nitrogen Excretion in Stages 3-4 Chronic Kidney Disease Patients